Difference-in-Differences Estimators When No Unit Remains Untreated: Applications

-\paragraph{TWFE pre-trend estimators are no longer significant when industry-specific linear trends are controlled for, and some TWFE event-study estimators remain marginally significant.} On the red line of Figure \ref{fig:pierce_and_schott}, the pre-trend estimators increase as we look at employment evolutions over a longer horizon.
-Then, the violation of Assumption \ref{hyp:strong_exogeneity} might be due to industry-specific linear trends correlated with industries' treatments, and Assumption \ref{hyp:strong_exogeneity} might be plausible when linear trends are controlled for.
+\paragraph{With industry-specific linear trends, TWFE pre-trend estimators are no longer significant, and some TWFE event-study estimators remain marginally significant.} On the red line of Figure \ref{fig:pierce_and_schott}, the pre-trend estimators increase as we look at employment evolutions over a longer horizon.
+Then, the violation of Assumption \ref{hyp:strong_exogeneity} might be due to industry-specific linear trends.
 Accordingly, we replace Assumption \ref{hyp:strong_exogeneity} by

 $Y_{g,2000}(0)-Y_{g,1999}(0)$ captures industry $g$'s linear trend without treatment.
 Then, \eqref{eq:PT_with_lintrends} requires that $Y_{g,t}(0)-Y_{g,2000}(0)-(t-2000)\times (Y_{g,2000}(0)-Y_{g,1999}(0))$, industries' deviations from their linear trend, be mean-independent from the NTR-gap treatment.
 Under this assumption, TWFE event-study estimators can be obtained by regressing, for $t\in \{2001,2002,2004,2005\}$, $Y_{g,t}-Y_{g,2000}-(t-2000)\times (Y_{g,2000}-Y_{g,1999})$ on $D_{g,2001}$.
 Similarly, to assess the plausibility of \eqref{eq:PT_with_lintrends}, one can either compute TWFE pre-trend estimators, by regressing $Y_{g,t}-Y_{g,1999}-(t-1999)\times (Y_{g,2000}-Y_{g,1999})$ on $D_{g,2001}$ for $t\in \{1998, 1997\}$, or one can run a joint Stute test that